 The Three Putere Lakes

-The Putere Lakes consist of three stunning bodies of water: Rotonuiaha, Rotoroa, and Rotongaio.
-These lakes were probably formed by earthquakes and landslides, giving each a unique shape and character.
-Rotonuiaha is the largest, followed by the picturesque Rotoroa, and the smaller yet significant Rotongaio.
+The Putere Lakes comprise three distinct bodies of water: Rotonuiaha, Rotoroa, and Rotongaio.
+Likely formed by historical earthquakes and landslides, each lake has a unique shape and character.
+Rotonuiaha stands as the largest, offering expansive views, while Rotoroa captivates with its picturesque setting.
+Rotongaio, though smaller, holds equal ecological and cultural importance to the region.

 Water Clarity and Quality